razaoffi-droid/first-repo/README.md

 # first-repo
-you can add and delete users using this website.
+you can add and delete users using this web.